jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/WAXS.rst

 Now, when you have a good fit, you can use "Record Current MPDF2 Fit results".

-This will copy lots of interesting results data into the folder in "results are stored here" root:WAXSFitResults: XYZST..... whatever you give here - XYZST - will be cleaned up to be acceptable folder name and such folder will be created for your results data.
+This will copy lots of interesting results data into the folder in "results are stored here" root\:WAXSFitResults\: XYZST..... whatever you give here - XYZST - will be cleaned up to be acceptable folder name and such folder will be created for your results data.

 Each sample gets folder in there which will contain tables of results, each peak profile, etc.